-- -L Immediately load data from the IFR directory.
-The default is to load data on demand at runtime as it is required. - -v Print version information about the Interface Repository. - -h Print summary of switches. - -t <time> Specifies the timeout in seconds for the Interface Repository server.
+- $-\mathtt{L}$ Immediately load data from the IFR directory.
+The default is to load data on demand at runtime as it is required. - -v Print version information about the Interface Repository. - -h Print summary of switches. - -t Specifies the timeout in seconds for the Interface Repository server.
 The default is infinity.

 You can explicitly run the Interface Repository executable as a background process.
-This has the advantage that the Interface Repository can initialize itself before any other processes need to use it, especially if you specify the -L switch.
+This has the advantage that the Interface putitj IFR <absolute path name and switches>

+Repository can initialize itself before any other processes need to use it, especially if you specify the -L switch.